 We love learning with others.
 FAI has grown into what it is today through a series of conversations and convenings.
 There is still much to learn and we will continue to expand our group of advisors and collaborators.
-Soon we hope to build out a small group of Philadelphia-based NextGen advisors and to start growing our team that will create new initiatives in close collaboration with artists and organizations around Philadelphia.

 Adam Pendleton lives and works in New York.
 Working in a range of mediums including painting, collage, installation, and video, Pendleton uses language as a primary material, recontextualizing text and image to refigure contemporary and historical narratives.

 April Gornik is a painter.
 Her works are found in numerous public collections and galleries, including the Art Gallery of Ontario, Toronto; and Fort Wayne Museum of Art, IN, among others.
 She has been honored with a retrospective at the Neuberger Museum of Art, NY and a commission from The Smithsonian Art Collector Program.

 Claire Weisz FAIA is a founding principal of WXY.
 Her firm has received numerous awards from the Architectural League, American Institute of Architects (AIA), and the American Planning Association.
 She co-founded The Design Trust for Public Space and is a fellow of the National Academy of Design.

 David van der Leer

 David van der Leer, Principal of DVDL, advises cultural institutions and cities to think more about people and impact in their programs.
 He was the Executive Director of Van Alen Institute, curator for the Guggenheim Museum, and co-curator for the US Pavilion at the Venice Architecture Biennial.

 Executive Director, Public Citizens for Children and Youth (PCCY)